eliocamp/reproducibility-with-r/jose-submission/paper.md

 The workshop is intended for researchers, data scientists, and anyone who uses R to generate documents and who wants to collaborate with other people (or themselves in the future).
 Basic prior experience with R is highly recommended.

-The materials are organized in four 3-hour modules, ideally covered over a few weeks to give time to spaced practice \[\@benjamin2010\] and homework assessment.
+The materials are organized in four 3-hour modules, ideally covered over a few weeks to give time to spaced practice [@benjamin2010] and homework assessment.
-Each module has specific learning objectives (Table \@ref(tab:xx)) and associated homework with the common goal of taking an existing non-reproducible research project and pushing it further in the reproducibly spectrum with each step.
+Each module has specific learning objectives (Table 1) and associated homework with the common goal of taking an existing non-reproducible research project and pushing it further in the reproducibly spectrum with each step.

 | Day \#                                                                                                               | Learning Objectives                                                                                                                                                            | Topics                                                                                                 |
 |-----------------|--------------------------------------|-----------------|